Node Monitoring

 1. Introduction

-Effective node monitoring is crucial for maintaining the health, performance, and security of the Zetrix blockchain network.
-Zetrix Data Screens provide a comprehensive dashboard that allows node operators and network administrators to monitor key metrics in real-time.
-This document outlines the various components of the Zetrix Data Screens, explaining each metric and its significance in ensuring optimal node operation and network integrity.
+Effective node monitoring is essential for ensuring the health, performance, and security of the Zetrix blockchain network.
+The Zetrix Data Screens offer a comprehensive dashboard that enables node operators and network administrators to observe critical metrics in real time.
+This document details the components of the Zetrix Data Screens, explaining each metric and its role in maintaining optimal node performance and overall network integrity.

 2. Zetrix Data Screens Overview

-Zetrix Data Screens offer a centralized interface for monitoring various aspects of the Zetrix blockchain.
-The dashboard is divided into several sections, each displaying critical information about the network status, latest transactions, block details, node performance, and geographical distribution of nodes.
-Click to https://ds.zetrix.com/ to view Zetrix Blockchain Data Screen.
+The Zetrix Data Screens provide a centralized interface for monitoring key aspects of the Zetrix blockchain.
+The dashboard is organized into multiple sections, displaying vital information such as network status, recent transactions, block details, node performance, and the geographical distribution of nodes.
+To access the Zetrix Blockchain Data Screen, visit https://ds.zetrix.com/arrow-up-right.

 3. Utilizing Zetrix Data Screens for Node Monitoring